hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p>The following script plots the pie graph for two categories of messages in the dataset.</p>
+The following script plots the pie graph for two categories of messages in the dataset.

 <!-- /wp:paragraph -->

 <!-- wp:code -->